How to Avoid Starting Sentences with I

 TIP: Don’t fall into the trap of rewriting everything in the passive voice.

-A sentence become grammatically ‘passive’ when emphasis is put on the person or thing that experiences the action instead of the person or thing driving the action, e.g. instead of ‘I gave the opening speech’ you’d write ‘The opening speech was given by me’.
+A sentence becomes grammatically ‘passive’ when emphasis is put on the person or thing that experiences the action instead of the person or thing driving the action, e.g. instead of ‘I gave the opening speech’ you’d write ‘The opening speech was given by me’.

-There’s nothing inherently wrong with the passive voice, even if some writing advice recommends avoiding it.
-However, if you end up making too many of your sentences passive to try to avoid starting too many with ‘I’, this will certainly weaken your writing (or make it sound strange).
+However, if you end up making too many sentences passive to try to avoid starting too many with ‘I’, this will certainly weaken the writing (or make it sound strange).

 • Dig deeper into the character’s voice.
-A first person narration should sound as though it’s coming from the character, not the author.
+A first-person narration should sound as though it’s coming from the character, not the author.

-Tips in Action
+Tips in action

 Take a look at this bit of prose: